wbakerlegal/Baker-Home-Accounting/README.md

 All functionality in bha-scripts.js.
-There is some interdependence, but generally the format followed within bha-scripts.js for each area of the website is as follows: create objects from spreadsheet data modular dom generation initialize/populate create objects of dom elements user interface/view handlers user command handlers, validation user command handlers updating spreadsheet event dispatchers
+There is some interdependence, but generally the format followed within bha-scripts.js for each area of the website is as follows:
+1. Create objects from spreadsheet data.
+2. Modular dom generation.
+3. Initialize/populate.
+4. Create objects of dom elements.
+5. User interface/view handlers.
+6. User command handlers, validation.
+7. User command handlers updating spreadsheet.
+8. event dispatchers